apollonianflatology/backwards/README.md

 # Benchmarks

-Run `ruby lib/backwards/benchmarks.rb` to run the benchmarks.
+Run `rake benchmark` to run the benchmarks.

 All the strategies are basically the same, but much slower than using `reverse`. 🎉

+## Iterations per second

 ```
 Warming up --------------------------------------